MEET THE STUDENTS

 Emma Rodríguez

-Emma Rodríguez (She/Her) is a Junior at Eckerd College obtaining a major in International Relations and Global Affairs with a minor in Spanish.
+Emma Rodríguez (She/Her) is a Senior at Eckerd College obtaining a major in International Relations and Global Affairs with minors in Spanish and Public Health.
 She plans to pursue work in global health and development in Latin American countries, researching the politics of health.
-As an ambassador in the Office of Inclusive Excellence, a board member of the Pre-Health Club, and an involved member in Latinos Unidos, she is passionate about understanding the power relationships on the policy side of health and helping to educate and share her findings with the Eckerd Community.
+As an ambassador in the Office of Inclusive Excellence, a board member of the Pre-Health Club, and a member of Latinos Unidos, she is passionate about understanding the power relationships on the policy side of health and helping to educate and share her findings with the Eckerd Community.
 Outside of class, she enjoys taking care of those she loves, whether that be organizing Sunday morning breakfast for her roommates and neighbors, or writing letters to them with wax stamps, stickers, and dried flowers.

 Lily Schwartz

-Lily Schwartz is a junior at Eckerd College with a double major in Political Science and Environmental Studies, and minoring in Arabic and Leadership Studies.
-She is a member of Eckerd College’s sailing team and a Resident Advisor.
+Lily Schwartz is a Senior at Eckerd College with a double major in Political Science and Environmental Studies, and minoring in Arabic and Leadership Studies.
+She is a member of Eckerd College’s sailing team and in the past, was a Resident Advisor and Peer Mentor.
 She is in the Peace Corps prep program and involved in SAAC on campus.
 Lily is from a small Lake Erie coastal town in Ohio, which gave her the opportunity to sail very affordably from a young age.
 Her Eastman project goal is to expand accessibility and exposure in the sport of sailing by working with community youth groups.
 She believes that sailing teaches fundamental life lessons and that everyone should have equal access to both sailing and our local natural resources.
 When not in class or studying, you can find Lily sailing or swimming in Tampa Bay.